19hours/sg-statutes/Acts/Registration of Criminals Act.md

 13\.—(1) It shall be the duty of every person under arrest who is accused of a crime and every person who is convicted of a crime or ordered to be banished, expelled or deported —

-(a) to submit to the taking of his photograph and his finger impressions; and
+(a) to submit to the taking of his photograph and his finger impressions and to any forensic procedure carried out by an authorised person who is also a forensic specialist; and

+[Act 10 of 2015 wef 01/06/2015]

 (b) to provide such registrable particulars and other particulars as may be required under this Act.

-(2) Where a person to whom subsection (1) applies refuses, without reasonable excuse, to submit to the taking of his photograph or finger impressions or to provide any registrable particulars or other particulars when lawfully required by an authorised officer or by an officer in charge of a prison —
+(2) Where a person to whom subsection (1) applies refuses, without reasonable excuse, to submit to the taking of his photograph or finger impressions, to any forensic procedure carried out by an authorised person who is also a forensic specialist, or to provide any registrable particulars or other particulars when lawfully required by an authorised officer or by an officer in charge of a prison —

 (a) that person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding one month or to both; and

-(b) the authorised officer or officer in charge of the prison may, with such assistance as is required, use such force as is reasonably necessary for the purposes of taking the photograph or finger impressions of that person.
+(b) the authorised officer or officer in charge of the prison may, with such assistance as is required, use such force as is reasonably necessary for the purposes of taking the photograph or finger impressions of that person or carrying out the forensic procedure, as the case may be.

 [45/2002 wef 13/02/2003]

+[Act 10 of 2015 wef 01/06/2015]

+[Act 10 of 2015 wef 01/06/2015]

 ### Particulars of removal of banishee